TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Crop/Index.rst

 ====

 ..  note::
-    This object resets :t3-gifbuilder-property:`workArea` to the
+    This object resets :ref:`gifbuilder-properties-workArea` to the
     new dimensions of the image!

 Properties